 Integration Cost of Variable Generation

-What does it cost to integrate a variable generation resource such as a wind turbine or photovoltaic array into the transmission system?
+What does it cost to integrate a variable generation resource such as a wind turbine or solar photovoltaic array into the transmission system?
 The question seems simple.
-But calculating a cost is surprisingly difficult.
-In fact, to date, it has not been done in a satisfactory manner.
+Unfortunately, it is not—calculating an integration cost is surprisingly difficult.
+In fact, it has yet to be done in a satisfactory manner.

-The difficulty is in establishing what conditions to compare and in the interactions among generation resources.
-Wind and solar integration costs cannot be measured directly.
+The difficulty is in establishing which conditions to compare and in determining the interactions among the various generation resources.
+Adding to the complexity is the fact that wind and solar integration costs cannot be measured directly.
 Instead, total power system costs with and without wind and solar generation must be compared.
 Fuel savings naturally dominate any total cost comparison of wind and solar with conventional generation.